-In order to start a cotutelle, the following requirements are needed:
+In order to start a jointly-supervised PhD, the following requirements are needed:

 - The PhD student must be enrolled on the 1st or 2nd year.

-- The Academic Board must give a favourable opinion on the cotutelle project and provide the PhD office with the minutes of the meeting.
-In case UNIPV is the host University, the Academic Board must also decide the cycle of enrollment of the student and the UNIPV supervisor.
+- The Academic Board must give a favourable opinion.
+In case UNIPV is the partner university, the Academic Board must also decide the cycle of enrollment of the student and the supervisor at UNIPV.

 - An individual agreement must be arranged between the two Universities and signed by their legal representatives.

-- The student must be enrolled, following the agreement signing, in a PhD programme at each University involved in the agreement.
+- The student must be enrolled, following the subscription of the agreement, in a PhD programme at each University involved in the agreement.